gpaux/evSolarCharger/README.md

 Option 2
 --------
-To charge from secondary power source and solar, toggle on charge from grid and set power offset to draw power from grid.
+To charge from secondary power source and solar, toggle on secondary power source and set power offset to draw power from grid.

 Notes